 No, there was nobody to turn to, no. My grandmother raised me and she was raising my son.
 I definitely couldn’t give her no more, the kid’s father, hell, he was just as worse as me.

-Although Davina speaks about other relatives, she explains that her relationship with them has always been complicated.
-Davina exemplifies two issues: while she is an example of the complexities observed in the lives of the members of FCF, she also illustrates the functioning (or non-functioning) of essential components of social relationships – networks and support – and its ability to influence the well-being of families.
+Davina explains that her relationship with her relatives has always been complicated.
+Davina exemplifies two issues; while she is an example of the complexities observed in the lives of the members of FCF, she also illustrates the functioning (or non-functioning) of essential components of social relationships – networks and support – and their ability to influence the well-being of families.
 This is in accordance with researchers who have found that some low income families sometimes experience noncooperation from their networks especially during times of intense need (Miller-Cribbs and Farber 2008, Smith 2007).
 Indeed, it might even be better to be isolated than to deal with the complexity and hardships that results from emersion in relationships with family and friends (Rainwater 1970, Smith 2007).

 “Now These are Friends, They’re our Family”: Interactions within Social Networks

-An analysis of respondents’ social network reveals the individuals who they are in contact with and also the size and density of their network.
-To analyze social networks, I asked respondents about the persons they interacted with – relatives, friends, and neighbors – and the frequency of such contact.
+To analyze the impact of social networks, I asked respondents about the persons they interacted with – relatives, friends, and neighbors – and the frequency of such contact.
 I also inquired about the overall size of their networks, regardless of whether they interacted or not with these persons.
 As Beeman (1997) concluded in his work, I, too, found that there were noteworthy differences in how these different groups of parents perceived their network relationships.
 Both group of respondents in my study discussed the importance of social networks and attested to its importance, however, contrary to Beeman (1997), I found that size and intimacy levels of respondents and their social networks varied within and between the two groups.

 While participants of both groups stressed the importance of their social networks and that receiving support from members of these networks was crucial in their lives, there were some differences in how these interactions played out.
 First, the parents/guardians who had not been involved in foster care were more likely to indicate and discuss their reliance on the members of their social network.
-In poor families, reliance and the expectation of reciprocity was a given especially if this support could not be found within the marketplace (Dominguez and Watkins 2003).
-Second, I found that these parents/guardians spoke about their social networks with greater intimacy, as in the case of Shemon, a divorced father of two who states, “Nowadays aint nothing promise so every chance you get, you know, it’s important.
+In poor families, reliance and the expectation of reciprocity was a given, especially if this support could not be found within the marketplace (Dominguez & Watkins 2003).
+Second, I found that these parents/guardians spoke about their social networks with greater intimacy, as in the case of Shemon, a divorced father of two who stated, “Nowadays aint nothing promise so every chance you get, you know, it’s important.
 Family, family is the foundation you know.”
-Likewise, Michelle talked about her family and friends as being her “backbone,” while for Binta there was no distinction, friends were family and family were friends.
-When talking about her friends, she states: “Yes, now these are friends, they’re our family.”
-In trying to clarify, I asked, “they’re not family but they are friends?”
-She responds emphatically, “but we call them family!”
-These examples illustrates the importance of their social networks which were important for various reasons.
+Likewise, Michelle talked about her family and friends as being her “backbone,” while for Binta there was no distinction - friends were family and family were friends.